Why do I need another endodontic procedure?

 - Narrow or curved canals were not treated during the initial procedure.

 - Complicated canal anatomy went undetected in the first procedure.

 - The crown or other restoration was not placed soon enough after the procedure.

 - The restoration did not prevent saliva from contaminating the inside of the tooth.

 In other cases, a new problem can jeopardize a tooth that was successfully treated.
 For example:

 - New decay can expose the root canal filling material to bacteria, causing a new infection in the tooth.

 - A loose, cracked, or broken crown or filling can expose the tooth to new infection.

 After cleaning the canal(s), the endodontist will fill and seal the canal(s) and place a temporary filling in the tooth.* A post space may also be prepared at this time.

-After the final visit with your endodontist, you will need to return to your dentist as soon as possible to have a new crown or other restoration placed on the tooth to protect and restore it to full function.
+After the final visit with your endodontist, you will need to return to your dentist within 30 days to have a new crown or other restoration placed on the tooth to protect and restore it to full function.